Jabulani-N/atlas-machine_learning/reinforcement_learning/temporal_difference/README.md

   * I believe this is before we've actually updated that section of the V table
 * `V(s)` = estimated value of current state
   * is this simply using the value we already have too?
-    * and hten we update it based on error function?
+    * and then we update it based on error function?